varshith016/Performance_Bug_Prediction/README.md

 ## Team
-Varshith Bolloju
+Varshith Bolloju,
-Sai Teja Rudroju
+Sai Teja Rudroju,
-Firas
+Firas ,
-Nivas Varma
+Nivas Varma,
-Balaji Ramolla
+Balaji Ramolla,
-Rishitha
+Rishitha,
-Harika
+Harika.
 ---

 **Note**: Trained models and cloned repositories are excluded from git due to size.
 Team members can train their own models or use the existing dataset.